How to Get Second Citizenship for Children

 But other than a few different twists in the process, citizenship by descent is very straightforward.

-If there aren’t any interesting options in your family tree, naturalization is another option for a second citizenship.
+If there aren’t any good options in your family tree, naturalisation is another option for a second citizenship.

-Just about every country has their own process where you can become a permanent resident of the country, then eventually become a full-fledged citizen.
+Just about every country has its own process where you can become a permanent resident of the country, and then eventually become a full-fledged citizen.
 How this process is going to look from one country to another is going to be quite different.

 As an example, we’ve recently worked with a gentleman who has a family of four.
 They want to participate in Portugal’s Golden Visa program.